Architecture

 3. Task Planner (@dojops/planner)

-LLM-powered goal decomposition into structured, dependency-aware task graphs.
+LLM-powered goal decomposition into structured, dependency-aware task graphs with agent-aware delegation.
+The decomposer assigns specialist agents to tasks based on domain relevance, and the executor injects each agent’s system prompt as domain context during skill generation.
 Uses Kahn’s algorithm for topological execution ordering, $ref:<taskId> for inter-task data wiring, and completedTaskIds for resume after partial failures.

 See Task Planner for details.